d180cf/tsumego.js/README.md

 [![Build Status](https://travis-ci.org/d180cf/tsumego.js.svg?branch=master)](https://travis-ci.org/d180cf/tsumego.js)

-It's a simplistic tsumego solver in JS that I write in my spare time.
-At the moment this solver doesn't implement any advanced algorithms and is able to solve only basic problems in which all possible moves (up to ~10) and the target are set manually.
+It's a simple tsumego solver in JS that I write in my spare time.
+At the moment this solver doesn't implement any advanced algorithms and is able to solve only basic problems in which all possible moves (up to about 10) and the target to capture are set manually.
 The plan is to implement the [lambda df-pn(r)](http://www.ijcai.org/papers07/Papers/IJCAI07-387.pdf) search, various [static analysis](https://webdocs.cs.ualberta.ca/~mmueller/ps/gpw97.pdf) algorithms and, perhaps, some [machine learning](http://arxiv.org/abs/1412.3409) techniques.

 ```
   A B C D E F G H J